Hardin, Arkansas

-Hardin is an unincorporated area in Washington Township, Jefferson County, Arkansas.

-It is on U. S. Highway 270.
+Hardin is an unincorporated community in Jefferson County, Arkansas, United States.
+It is located on U.S. Highway 270, 4.6 mi west-northwest of White Hall.

-It has the GNIS ID 57880.

 Education

 Residents are in the Pine Bluff School District.
 It is in a non-continuous part of the district, separated from the rest by the White Hall School District.
 Students are zoned to Park/Greenville School for preschool, James Matthews Elementary School, Robert F. Morehead Middle School, and Dollarway High School.

-History of education

 Hardin previously had its own school district: it had elementary and junior high school levels, grades 1–9, in a two building facility, with one building newer than the other.
 The district paid for high school students to attend other schools.
 The district also had a residence for teachers.
 The school was reserved for white children.
 A fire destroyed the more recent building in either 1947 or 1948.
 A legal document stated "At that time the District was probably under some pressure to merge into a larger district" and that the fact that the Dollarway School District sent high school students to Pine Bluff High School of the Pine Bluff School District is possibly why the Hardin district chose to merge into the Dollarway district instead of an adjacent district.
 The building destroyed by fire was not rebuilt.
 Dollarway annexed the Hardin school district in 1948.

 Hardin Elementary remained as its own school.
 By the mid-20th century in the Dollarway district, black students in the district attended area black schools for black children and continued to Pine Bluff School District's Merrill High School while white students had a choice between Pine Bluff High School in the Pine Bluff district, Watson Chapel High School in the Watson Chapel School District, and White Hall High School in the White Hall district.
 Four schools for black children combined into Townsend Park Elementary in 1951.
 In 1952 a junior high building in the Dollarway complex for white children opened.
 In 1955 the district opened a high school for black children, Townsend Park High School, and in 1957 it opened Dollarway High School for white children, partly because in 1955 the Pine Bluff district stopped taking Dollarway students.

 Hardin Elementary closed in 1964.
 A legal document stated "that building or its facilities came in need of substantial repairs or renovations which the District was unwilling or unable to make".
 Pinecrest Elementary School had opened in 1961 to take overflow students from the Hardin area.

 In the late 1960s the Hardin area had 270 students at Dollarway schools, with five of them being black.